Regular models of ramified unitary Shimura varieties at maximal parahoric level: Applications to Rapoport--Zink spaces

+In this section, we apply our previous results to Rapoport--Zink (RZ) spaces, and conclude interesting results on line bundle of modular forms and special cycles over them.

-\subsection{Review of strict modules}
+\subsection{Review of strict $O_{F_0}$-modules}

-In this subsection, we briefly review the theory of $O$-strict modules.
-For more details, see \cite{Mihatsch_2022,kudla2023padicuniformizationunitaryshimura,MLZ}.
+In this subsection, we briefly review the theory of $O_{F_0}$-strict modules.
+For more details, see \cite{Mihatsch_2022,kudla2023padicuniformizationunitaryshimura,LMZ}.
 Assume $p\neq 2$ throughout.
-Let $E/\BQ_p$ be an extension of $p$-adic field with a fixed uniformizer $\pi\in O=O_E$.
-Assume $O/\pi$ is a finite field of order $q$.
-Let $S$ be an $O$-scheme.
-A \emph{strict $O$-module} $X$ over $S$ is a pair $(X,\iota)$ where $X$ is a $p$-divisible group over $S$ and $\iota: O\rightarrow \End(X)$ an action such that $O$ acts on $\Lie(X)$ via the structure morphism $O\rightarrow \CO_S$.
-A strict $O$-module is called \emph{formal} if the underlying $p$-divisible group is formal.
-By Zink-Lau's theory, which is generalized by Ahsendorf \cite{Ahsendorf-Cheng-Zink}, there is an equivalence of categories between the strict formal $O$-modules over $S$ and nilpotent $O$-displays over $S$.
-To any strict formal $O$-module, there is also an associated crystal $\BD_X$ on the category of $O$-pd-thickenings.
-We define the (covariant relative) de Rham realization $D(X):=\BD_X(S)$.
-The (relative) Grothendieck-Messing theory states that there is a short exact sequence of $\CO_S$-modules:
+Recall that $F_0/\BQ_p$ is an extension of $p$-adic fields with a fixed uniformizer $\pi_0\in O_{F_0}$.
+Assume the residue field of $O_{F_0}$ is a finite field of order $q$.
+Let $S$ be an $\Spf O_{F_0}$-scheme.
+A \emph{strict $O_{F_0}$-module} $X$ over $S$ is a pair $(X,\iota)$ where $X$ is a $p$-divisible group over $S$ and $\iota: O_{F_0}\rightarrow \End(X)$ an action such that $O_{F_0}$ acts on $\Lie(X)$ via the structure morphism $O_{F_0}\rightarrow \CO_S$.
+A strict $O_{F_0}$-module is called \emph{formal} if the underlying $p$-divisible group is formal.
+By Ahsendorf-Cheng-Zink \cite{Ahsendorf-Cheng-Zink}, there is an equivalence of categories between the category of strict formal $O_{F_0}$-modules over $S$ and the category of nilpotent $O_{F_0}$-displays over $S$.
+To any strict formal $O_{F_0}$-module, there is also an associated crystal $\BD_X$ on the category of $O_{F_0}$-pd-thickenings.
+We define the de Rham homology $D(X):=\BD_X(S)$.
+There is a short exact sequence of $\CO_S$-modules:

-where $\Fil(x)\subset D(X)$ is the Hodge filtration.
-Furthermore, the deformations of $X$ along $O$-pd-thickenings are in bijection with liftings of the Hodge filtration.
+where $\Fil(X)\subset D(X)$ is the Hodge filtration.
+The (relative) Grothendieck--Messing theory states that the deformations of $X$ along $O_{F_0}$-pd-thickenings are in bijection with liftings of the Hodge filtration.

 We will restrict to the case when $X=(X,\iota)$ is \emph{biformal}, see \cite[Definition 11.9]{Mihatsch_2022} for the definition.
-For a biformal strict $O_E$-module $X$, we can define the \emph{(relative) dual} $X^\vee$ of $X$, and hence the \emph{(relative) polarization} and the \emph{(relative) height}.
+For a biformal strict $O_{F_0}$-module $X$, we can define the \emph{(relative) dual} $X^\vee$ of $X$, and hence the \emph{(relative) polarization} and the \emph{(relative) height}.
 It follows from the definition that there is a perfect pairing

 such that $\Fil(X)\subset D(X)$ and $\Fil(X^\vee)$ are orthogonal complements to each other.